 Additionally, the temporal context of this presentation undoubtedly shapes its portrayal of paradise and heroism.
 At the time of this presentation’s completion, the world has dealt with the COVID-19 pandemic for more than two years.
 However, during these strenuous times, one can achieve a greater understanding of good, evil, and humankind itself.
 As mentioned later in the presentation, both heroes and charlatans arise in tough times; great art and literature can arise as well.
 Achebe’s Things Fall Apart is one strong example, a complex portrayal of colonized peoples’ struggles written just before Nigeria gained independence.
 There will always exist another struggle for humankind to overcome, and perhaps this presentation can serve as a warning—and source of hope—to future generations.
 Paradise and heroism have a multitude of definitions, not all of them correct.
 Ultimately, the individual must determine what both of these concepts mean to them, while trying to ameliorate the issues that trouble society.

 Kales, Zoë and Marunde, Ethan, "From Acolyte to Apocalypse: Defiance vs. Conformity in Things Fall Apart" (2022).
 Student Research.
-44.
+44, Scholarly and Creative Work from DePauw University.